 Please email firstname.lastname@example.org for any additional queries not answered in the online Audit Statement above or the Audit Guidance Notes.

-UKCP’s policy documents, including CPD Policy, Supervision Policy and training standards, can be found here:
+UKCP’s policy documents, including CPD Policy, Supervision Policy, training standards, and the UKCP annual random audit of registrants policy, can be found here:

 More information regarding CPD, Supervision, sabbaticals and other modality specific requirements can be obtained directly from your OM or college.

 - We’ve just launched a consultation to help us improve our Alternative Dispute Resolution (ADR) process.